 - Are you looking to master your fluency in another language?
 Learn a new one?

 - Do you need to take classes in your major or earn credits towards your degree?
 Do you have electives that you have sitting around and want to use by exploring courses outside of your major?

 - Experience a new country or go somewhere less commonly traveled?

 Determine what you want to get out of studying abroad by determining your goals.
 It’ll help clear up the clutter on so many different programs and help you focus on what best fits you and your interests.

 There are two places where students can look for programs, the first is to take a look at all of CIE’s programs that are available.
 Students can look at the 100+ programs that CIS offers that reaches across all majors, minors and/or certificates.

 The second area students can look is through the Study Abroad by Majors page, some programs are broken down by schools and colleges to help guide students towards programs that may be the best fit for their major.

 Types of Programs

 For this type of program, you travel abroad with a UWM faculty member who teaches a course in a particular subject area.
 On most faculty-led programs, you will be with the same group of students all of the time and much of the planning of events will be decided by the professor.
-This makes faculty led programs a good choice for students who may be apprehensive of going abroad for the first time.
+This makes faculty-led programs a good choice for students who may be apprehensive about going abroad for the first time